AshtinGold/New-repo/readme.md

+# Common software installation problems

-# This page is curated to record issues and solutions to common software install problems encountered by the author.
+This page is curated to record issues and solutions to common software install problems encountered by the author.

 About the author:
 The author is a passionate computer vision / robotics hobbyist.
 Therefore if you are in the same field you are likely to encounter the same issues.